-Celebrations are extremely important to a positive school culture.
+Celebrations are important to a positive school culture.
 We encourage our students to make healthy choices during celebrations.
 We recommend that you support healthy choices by sending non-edible items for celebrations.
-If you choose to bring in an edible item, the health department strongly urges the use of commercially prepared treats for parties and you are asked to comply with this recommendation.
-School personnel reserve the right to not distribute food items due to individual allergies.
-Communicate with your child's classroom teacher prior to sending celebratory items in case of a student allergy.
-Each elementary building has more specific policies relating to treats and allergies.
-Be sure to check with your school's office.
-Do not send celebratory items that may be distracting to the learning environment or cause an allergic reaction.
+Please consult with your child's teacher prior to purchasing edible items due to potential student allergies.
+Edible items must be purchased from a commercial facility and include a list of ingredients to align with best practices from the health department.
 Personal invitations to parties outside of school should not be distributed at school.
 Please find alternate means of distribution.